esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/05-e2e-tests.md

 ## Test data files

-The end-to-end tests use JSON files containing Kubernetes resources.
-You should have these test data files:
+The end-to-end testscases test the creation of specific Kubernetes Resources.

-**`test_data/pod.json`** - A Pod without a hostname:
+For example, when testing the creation of a Pod resource:

 ```json
 {